slash4-de/openstack/source/day3.rst

 QCOW2 stands for QEMU copy-on-write version 2.
 KVM hypervisor uses this format very commonly.
 There are some enhanced features provided by qcow2 over raw format which are:

-	a.
-It uses sparse representation which results into a smaller image size.
+-	It uses sparse representation which results into a smaller image size.

-	b.
-It supports creating disk snapshots
+-	It supports creating disk snapshots

-	c.
-Due to being smaller in size, it takes less time to upload.
+-	Due to being smaller in size, it takes less time to upload.

-	d.
-OpenStack will automatically convert a raw image into qcow2 as it supports snapshots. (which is not the case with raw images)
+- 	OpenStack will automatically convert a raw image into qcow2 as it supports snapshots. (which is not the case with raw images)

 AMI/AKI/ARI